 - Denial – In many cases, when a child has a substance abuse problem, parents will deny that there is an issue.
 This may be because they don’t want to face the problem or they simply cannot see it clearly.

 - Relationships – Substance abuse produces damaged relationships that can continue on through generations through negative behavioral modeling.
 Additionally, drug or alcohol abusers will often isolate themselves from other family members and spend the majority of their social time with other substance abusers.

 There are many benefits of family therapy, especially when it’s used in an addiction treatment setting.
 Family therapy helps the members of a family unit heal and recover as a group.
 The therapeutic setting provides a safe space for everyone to learn how to adjust to a loved one’s recovery from addiction and mental illness.
 Family therapy sessions are also designed to help family members make specific, positive changes to improve the home environment as well as heal relationships within the family unit.1

 Family therapy typically involves the substance abuser and at least one other member of the family.
 This could be a spouse, parent, significant other, sibling or any other individual who has a close relationship with the person in treatment.

-According to the Substance Abuse and Mental Health Services Administration, there are two main goals of family therapy.1
+According to the Substance Abuse and Mental Health Services Administration, there are two main goals of family therapy for addiction.1

 - Provide helpful support for the individual in drug treatment.

-Family therapy decreases an individual’s chances for relapse, aids in the development and maintenance of positive behavioral and attitude changes, and promotes long-term recovery of the individual in substance abuse treatment.
+Family therapy decreases an individual’s chances of relapse, aids in the development and maintenance of positive behavioral and attitude changes, and promotes long-term recovery of the individual in substance abuse treatment.